 provided by the Icelandic MET office

-How is the northern lights forecasting done?
+How to read the northern lights forecast

 How are they monitored and expressed?